Legacy-Edition-Minigames/Website/_posts/blog/2023-8-9-lch-on-modrinth.markdown

 image: /assets/blog/lch-on-modrinth.png
 permalink: /blog/lch-on-modrinth
 type: blog
+preview-text: |
+  LEM Client Helper, the enhancement mod for Legacy Edition Minigames is now available to download on Modrinth!
 main-text: |
   LEM Client Helper, the enhancement mod for Legacy Edition Minigames is now available to download on Modrinth!